Mod-DevCafeTeam/MDC-Modding-Wiki/index.md

----
-title: Welcome to the MDC Modding Wiki!
+# Welcome to the MDC Modding Wiki!
----

 This is an open-source wiki managed by members of the Mod Dev Cafe (MDC) and was created by modders, for modders.
 You can join our [Discord server here](https://discord.gg/T5MGNBB)!